sohnorman/loadbalancer-service/health-checks.md

 * **TCP:** The Load Balancer attempts to open a TCP connection with the back-end server on a specified TCP port.
 The server port is marked healthy if the connection attempt is successful, and the connection is then closed.

-	**NOTE:** The default health check interval is 5 seconds, the default timeout against a health check request is 2 seconds, and the default number of retrial attempts is 2.
+	**NOTE:** The default health check interval is 5 seconds, the default timeout against a health check request is 2 seconds, and the default number of retry attempts is 2.